junxit/us-congress-bills-116/metadata.md

 - 2020-06-15 — Introduced in House
 - 2020-06-15 — Introduced in House
 - 2020-06-15 — Referred to the House Committee on Oversight and Reform.
+- 2020-06-30 — Committee on Oversight and Reform discharged.
+- 2020-06-30 — Committee on Oversight and Reform discharged.
+- 2020-06-30 — Considered by unanimous consent. (consideration: CR H2682)
+- 2020-06-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-06-30 — Ms. Jackson Lee asked unanimous consent to discharge from committee and consider.
+- 2020-06-30 — On agreeing to the resolution Agreed to without objection. (text: CR H2682)
+- 2020-06-30 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H2682)